 Over my right shoulder I got glimpses of walls of waves hundreds of meters below me roaring in from a seething North Atlantic; hurling themselves against North Mayo’s skyscraper cliffs that over millennia have been shaped and sculpted by such winter storms as Bella that brought post-Christmas misery for those harried and hurried commuters and the many who were left without electricity.

 Earlier in my journey, I stood in awe as I watched the storm maul Dun Bríste and Downpatrick Head.
-One of nature’s uncontrollable forces continuing its relentless work eroding and chiseling out the caves and blowholes beneath the headland.
+One of nature’s uncontrollable forces continues its relentless work eroding and chiselling out the caves and blowholes beneath the headland.

 Waves, bursting into the narrow sound between the sea-stack and headland, charged up the cliffs in raging bursts of white surf veiling the promontory’s World War 2 lookout post in lacy, tails of misty spray.